apacheco14/Therapy-Notes-Management-System/README.md

 This application is designed to support mental health practitioners in practice management and documentation.
 Users are responsible for ensuring compliance with all applicable healthcare regulations, including HIPAA and state-specific privacy laws.
 Always follow your jurisdiction's requirements for clinical record management and patient data protection.

+## Acknowledgements
+Credit to Dr. Sarah Conklin, Psy.D. for the idea for this application and providing specific requirements to get it started.

 **Version:** 1.0.0

 **UUID:** 7cae61c8-89b4-4703-9c7c-b1ae04a99143